 I can’t stress the importance of self care enough.

-If your life feels boring and you can’t think (or don’t have enough motivation) to do anything else, simply choose to do some self care.
+If your life feels boring and you can’t think (or don’t have enough motivation) to do anything else, just choose to do some self care.

-If you don’t know why is self care so important and how exactly do you do that, check out these resources:
+If you don’t know why is self care so essential and how exactly do you do that, check out these resources:

 - Why is self care so important